rachel-ftw/LG-simple-JS-library/README.md

 - [X] Create a ReadMe that describes each method and provides an example of use.
 [100% Complete](https://github.com/rachel-ftw/LG-simple-JS-library/tree/master/Function-Docs)

 - [X] Publish package to NPM.
-100% Complete
+[100% Complete-Link to NPM Library](https://www.npmjs.com/package/simplelibrary)

 - [X] Write tests for the methods described.
 [100% Complete](https://github.com/rachel-ftw/LG-simple-JS-library/tree/master/spec) and all 88 tests are passing.